Catering Menu Design: 10 Tips for Menus That Sell

 1. Lead with Your Strongest Dishes

 Place your best, most photogenic, and most profitable dishes at the top of each section.
-Research on menu psychology shows that readers focus most on the first and last items in a list — everything in the middle gets less attention.
+Research on menu psychology shows that readers focus most on the first and last items in a list β everything in the middle gets less attention.
+This phenomenon, known as the "serial position effect," means your placement decisions directly influence what clients choose.

 Action step: Identify three to five "signature" dishes that showcase your cooking style and deliver strong margins.
 Feature them prominently at the top of each category.